alexalexandrescu/prisma-dto-generator/PUBLISHING.md

 # Publishing Guide

-This guide explains how to publish new versions of `prisma-nest-dto-generator` to npm.
+This guide explains how to publish new versions of `@alexcatdad/prisma-dto-generator` to npm.

 ## Pre-Publish Checklist